FedericaBucchieri/Invation_2020_21_HYP/README.md

 ## Plugins

-- Chatbot mmcc --> store used only for this component.
+- Chatbot mmcc --> We used the Vuex store only for this component.
 This component is working thanks to mmcc, Multi Modal Chatbot Creator, a tool created by i3Lab in Politecnico di Milano.
 The state diagram of the implemented chatbot is the following.

 ![Chatbot state diagram](/static/documentation/Invaiton-Chatbot.png)